aws-samples/sample-one-click-generative-ai-solutions/docs/solutions/bedrock-engineer.en.md

 #### 3. Agent Directory: Sharing and Discovery

-The Agent Directory allows you to discover and share AI agents created by the community:
+The Agent Directory is a content hub where you can discover and immediately use AI agents created by excellent contributors.
+It provides a curated collection of agents designed for various tasks and specializations.

 ![Agent Directory](https://raw.githubusercontent.com/aws-samples/bedrock-engineer/main/assets/agent-directory.png)

+**Features**
-- Browse a curated collection of specialized agents
+- **Browse Collections** - Explore the growing library of specialized agents created by the community
-- Search and filter by tags and capabilities
+- **Search and Filter** - Quickly discover agents that match your needs using search functionality or filtering by tags
+- **View Detailed Information** - Check comprehensive information about each agent including creator, system prompt, supported tools, and usage scenarios
-- Add agents to your collection with one click
+- **One-Click Addition** - Add any agent to your personal collection with one click and start using immediately
-- Contribute your custom agents to the community
+- **Agent Submission** - Become a contributor and share your custom agents with the community

 ## Additional Resources